Emby01/ErroneousJournalist/README.md

 - [outsideclick on Pixabay](https://pixabay.com/photos/potato-potato-backgroung-potatoes-5318958/) for providing the image of [potatoes](https://emby01.github.io/ErroneousJournalist/) found in PotatoesAreGreat.html and other pages
 - Any future people that help me work on this website!

 There's probably more people and sources that I have to credit but I only started tracking them a few months or maybe even a whole year after I started the development of this website.
-So if you weren't included and you believe you should be... sorry. please notify me.
+So if you weren't included and you believe you should be... sorry.